The Quiet Earth: Plot summary

-Flashbacks detail Hobson's last days at the research unit.
-Perrin seizes upon an accident with the sound wave/radiation machine in which Hobson set the sound modulator too high and was blasted out of his chair by an invisible energy wave.
-Perrin charges Hobson with negligence, as the sample slides for insects and animals in the machine are blank, while the ones for plants are normal.
-This event cements for Hobson his long-growing misgivings about the experiments, and what he believes are Perrin's motives for pursuing them.

-In a later flashback, Hobson relates how he sabotaged the sound wave machine before going on leave to output a much higher level of infrasound than the controls would register.
-The idea was to put the machine out of action temporarily, ruining Perrin's chance to use Hobson's theories.
-Hobson took what he believed to be a fatal dose of sleeping pills on the night before the Effect.

-As he reads Perrin's notes, Hobson realises that this sabotage almost certainly caused the Effect.
-His act always had a different purpose – to kill Perrin.
-Believing his boss insane and consumed with a desire to play God, Hobson subconsciously altered his own memory to hide this fact from himself.
+In a flashback, Perrin seizes upon an accident with the sound wave/radiation machine following an accident created by Hobson.
+Perrin charges him with negligence, cementing Hobson's suspicions about the experiments and Perrin's motives.
+Hobson remembers sabotaging the machine to temporarily put it out of action and ruin Perrin's chance to use it.
+He then took what he believed to be a fatal dose of sleeping pills on the night before the Effect.
+As he reads Perrin's notes, Hobson realises that this sabotage almost certainly caused the Effect, but he subconsciously altered his own memory to hide this from himself.

-This ability to edit his own recollections, and to take refuge in a kind of mental "super-reality", is purely automatic.
-Hobson finally accepts the guilt for letting his son drown.
-Allowing his child to die was his way of destroying himself, a kind of external suicide.
-The child's autism mirrored his father's own emptiness.
-Perhaps Hobson caused the Effect, or is dreaming all this in a barbiturate coma, or is in Hell or Purgatory.
-Perhaps the rest of humanity evolved, or is unchanged and wondering where Hobson and a handful of others have gone to.
-With the death of the entire race on his hands, Hobson jumps from the hotel.
-He gathers speed, then wakes up in his motel room in Thames.
-Recovering from the nightmare of falling, all he can remember of the dream he was ripped from, he notices that his wrist watch has stopped at 6:12.
+This ability to edit his own recollections, and to take refuge in a kind of mental "super-reality", is automatic.
+Hobson finally accepts the guilt for letting his son drown; allowing him to die was his way of "committing suicide", believing his son's disability mirrored his emptiness.
+Hobson questions his reality and whether he is in Hell.
+With the death of humanity on his hands, Hobson jumps from the hotel.
+While falling, he wakes up in the hotel room from the beginning.
+Recovering from the nightmare of falling, which is all he can remember, he notices that his wristwatch has stopped at 6:12.

+Reception and legacy

+Following the book's publication, The Quiet Earth was lauded and is widely considered to be one of Harrison's best works.
+The book was later shortlisted for the New Zealand Book of the Year award.
+The Quiet Earth was later adapted into a film of the same name in 1985, directed by Geoff Murphy.

+In 2013, the book was republished by Text Publishing as part of their Text Classics series, along with an introduction by New Zealand writer Bernard Buckett.